th2-net/th2-hand/README.md

-# TH2-HAND
+# TH2-Hand

-TH2-HAND is used to transmit and interpret messages from TH2-ACT to Remotehand (selenium agent) and vice versa.
+TH2-Hand is used to interpret and transmit commands from TH2-Act to RemoteHand (Selenium agent) and vice versa.
+All incoming and outgoing data is stored in Cradle as messages.

 ### Requirements

-* JDK 8+ (OpenJDK 12 recommended)
+* JDK 8+ (OpenJDK 11 is recommended)
 * Gradle (Optional)
 * Docker

 ### Build

-This project is built by gradle.
+This project is built by Gradle.
-You cat use gralde wrapper to build
+You cat use Gradle wrapper to build it:
 ``` shell script
 ./gradlew build
 ```
-Or install gradle tool into your system.

-To build docker image use Dockerfile. eg
+To build a Docker image use Dockerfile, e.g.
 ``` shell script
 docker build -t th2-hand:1.1 -f Dockerfile .
 ```